Sangrish-s/Sample-set-ADVRAG/README.md

    docker run -p 8501:8501 -v $(pwd):/app --env-file .env enhanced-rag
    ```

-2. Open a web browser and go to `http://localhost:8501`
+2. Open a web browser and go to `http://localhost:8088`

 3. Use the Streamlit interface to:
    - Upload PDF documents
-   - Process documents
+   - Process documents (Depends on size for 2MB worth of document or more than 250 pages it takes around a Minute)
    - Query the RAG system

+4. Please checkout this youtube video for ideal usecase
+   - Link:

 ## Features